briangelhaus/Big-City-Theme-2/readme.txt

 USING THEME
 1- add a menu called "primary" in the admin
-2- add a new page called home and set it to default front page in reading settings
+2- add a new page called home and set it to default front page in reading settings 3- create a style guide page in admin to view the default style guide. you'll want to add on to this.

 NO WOOCOMMERCE?